 Miami is located on the Atlantic coast in SE Florida and is the county seat of Miami-Dade County, the most populous county in Florida.
 Miami is a major center and a leader in finance, commerce, culture, media, entertainment, the arts, and international trade.
 In 2010, Miami was classified as an Alpha-World City in the World Cities Study Group's inventory.
 In 2008, Forbes magazine ranked Miami "America's Cleanest City".
 Downtown Miami and South Florida are home to the largest concentration of international banks in the United States, and is home to many large companies both nationally and internationally.
-The Port of Miami is known as the "Cruise Capital of the World," and has been the number one cruise passenger port in the world for more than two decades.
+The Port of Miami is known as the "Cruise Capital of the World," and has been the number one cruise passenger port in the world for more than 25 years.

 The area now known as Miami, was inhabited for more than a 1000 years by the Tequestas.
 The region consisted of pine and hardwood forests and was the home to deer, bear and wild fowl.
 The first inhabitants settled on the banks of the Miami River.
 The main villages were on the northern banks of the river.